National Oceanic and Atmospheric Administration: Administrator

-From February 25, 2019, to January 20, 2021, Neil Jacobs, Assistant Secretary of Commerce for Environmental Observation and Prediction, served as acting Under Secretary of Commerce for Oceans and Atmosphere at the US Department of Commerce and as NOAA's interim administrator.
+Neil Jacobs, then Assistant Secretary of Commerce for Environmental Observation and Prediction, served as acting Under Secretary of Commerce for Oceans and Atmosphere at the US Department of Commerce and as NOAA's interim administrator from February 25, 2019, to January 20, 2021 during the first Trump Administration.
 Jacobs succeeded Timothy Gallaudet, who succeeded Benjamin Friedman.
-The three served in series as NOAA's interim administrator throughout the Trump Administration.
-In October 2017, Barry Lee Myers, CEO of AccuWeather, was proposed to be the agency's administrator by the Trump Administration.
-After two years in the nomination process, on November 21, 2019, Myers withdrew his name from consideration due to health concerns.
+The three served in series as NOAA's interim administrator throughout the first Trump Administration.

-Proposal to make NOAA an Independent Agency
+Independent agency proposal

 NOAA was created by an executive order in 1970 and has never been established in law, despite its critical role.
-The Washington Post reported on January 27, 2023 that Congressman Frank Lucas, the new chair of the House Science, Space and Technology Committee, has released draft legislation to make NOAA an independent agency, rather than as part of the Commerce Department.
-Lucas' push is in response to Republican leaders who have signaled plans to slash funding for agencies and programs that continue to receive annual appropriations but have not been reauthorized by Congress.
-“It’s been made quite clear in the Republican conference that my friends don’t want to fund programs that are not properly authorized,” said Lucas.
-“NOAA is very important, so we need to get it authorized.”
+In January 2023, The Washington Post reported that Congressman Frank Lucas, the new chair of the House Science, Space and Technology Committee, had released draft legislation to make NOAA an independent agency, rather than it being part of the Commerce Department.
+Lucas' push was in response to Republican leaders who had signaled plans to slash funding for agencies and programs that continued to receive annual appropriations, but had not been reauthorized by Congress.
+"It's been made quite clear in the Republican conference that my friends don't want to fund programs that are not properly authorized," said Lucas.
+"NOAA is very important, so we need to get it authorized."

-NOAA services
+Services

-NOAA works toward its mission through six major line offices, the National Environmental Satellite, Data and Information Service (NESDIS), the National Marine Fisheries Service (NMFS), the National Ocean Service (NOS), the National Weather Service (NWS), the Office of Oceanic and Atmospheric Research (OAR) and the Office of Marine & Aviation Operations (OMAO). and in addition more than a dozen staff offices, including the Office of the Federal Coordinator for Meteorology, the NOAA Central Library, the Office of Program Planning and Integration (PPI).
+NOAA works toward its mission through six major line offices: the National Environmental Satellite, Data, and Information Service (NESDIS), the National Marine Fisheries Service (NMFS), the National Ocean Service (NOS), the National Weather Service (NWS), the Office of Oceanic and Atmospheric Research (OAR) and the Office of Marine and Aviation Operations (OMAO).
+NOAA has more than a dozen staff offices, including the Office of the Federal Coordinator for Meteorology, the NOAA Central Library, the Office of Program Planning and Integration (PPI).

 National Weather Service

-The National Weather Service (NWS) is tasked with providing "weather, hydrologic and climate forecasts and warnings for the United States, its territories, adjacent waters and ocean areas, for the protection of life and property and the enhancement of the national economy."
+The National Weather Service (NWS) is tasked with providing "weather, hydrologic and climate forecasts and warnings for the United States, its territories, adjacent waters and ocean areas, for the protection of life and property and the enhancement of the national economy", according to NOAA.
 This is done through a collection of national and regional centers, 13 river forecast centers (RFCs), and more than 120 local weather forecast offices (WFOs).
 They are charged with issuing weather and river forecasts, advisories, watches, and warnings on a daily basis.
 They issue more than 734,000 weather and 850,000 river forecasts, and more than 45,000 severe weather warnings annually.
 NOAA data is also relevant to the issues of climate change and ozone depletion.

 The NWS operates NEXRAD, a nationwide network of Doppler weather radars which can detect precipitation and their velocities.
 Many of their products are broadcast on NOAA Weather Radio, a network of radio transmitters that broadcasts weather forecasts, severe weather statements, watches and warnings 24 hours a day.